 - Respect – My definition of respect in this case may differ a little from others’ definition of it.
 What I mean is I respect others by virtue of who they are.
 I do not judge people based on their religion, not their title, not where they are from, or what they like.
 In my eyes, the best thing we can do, is respect everyone equally.

 - Friendship – Throughout the past three or four years I have learned how important it is to have good friends you can trust.
 Friends you can be together with without having to say much, friends who know you well enough to ask “what is wrong?” ”

 What do you hope Eriksholm will look like in five years?

 “I hope the house is vibrant and that we have many ongoing projects that can make a difference for people with hearing loss.
 I also hope we grow our sphere of influence within audiology.
 I will again take part in a research project where we hope to learn much more about the users and how they use our products. ”

 What do you do in your spare time?

-“I enjoy, for one, geocaching, otherwise referred to as “GPS treasure hunting”.
-I have practiced geocaching for the past six years both in Denmark and around the world.
+“Spending time with my family, especially my grandchildren, gives me joy.
+“I also enjoy, for one, geocaching, otherwise referred to as “GPS treasure hunting”.
+I have practiced geocaching for the past twelve years both in Denmark and around the world.
 On occasion, I have had the opportunity to travel just for geocaching, which is always an amazing experience, and I get to meet a lot of crazy people like myself, who enjoy this global treasure hunt.
 I also like to ride my old vintage motorcycle whenever the schedule and weather permits.
-I also love cooking; originally I actually wanted to work as a chef, but – fortunately for me, as I love my job now – I did not pursue those dreams.
-On a final note, I enjoy spending quality time with my family and loved ones.”
+I also love cooking; originally, I actually wanted to work as a chef, but – fortunately for me, as I love my job now – I did not pursue that dream.”